-4. Toxin Overload – toxins from food, infections such as yeast and the environment can build up in the muscles, joints and lymphatic system.
+4. Toxin Overload – toxins from food, infections such as yeast, and the environment can build up in the muscles, joints, and lymphatic system.
 Reducing toxin levels in the body will ease inflammation, especially in your joints, and improve the immune system’s ability to heal an injury or area of pain.

 5. Joint Instability- Our joints are held together by ligaments and tendons that function similar to rubber bands.
-If they become over stretched, joint instability can occur.
+If they become overstretched, joint instability can occur.
 Often the key to getting to the root of the problem and reducing pain is to tighten those overly loose ligaments and tendons.
-Prolotherapy is a safe and effective alternative to surgery, massage or chiropractic for curing pain permanently.
+Prolotherapy is a safe and effective alternative to surgery, massage, or chiropractic for curing pain permanently.

-Our approach at Merge Medical Center to treating pain is individualized, proactive, gentle and effective.
+Our approach at Merge Medical Center to treating pain is individualized, proactive, gentle, and effective.
 Patients come from not only the Charleston area for holistic pain treatment but also from all over the U.S as the word has spread of our success.
-Our goal is quick recovery and prevention of future reoccurrence of pain or injury.
-We incorporate results-based techniques in the areas of corrective exercise and flexibility, herbal medicine, prolotherapy, acupuncture, hormone therapy, therapeutic massage and stress management.
+Our goal is quick recovery and prevention of the future reoccurrence of pain or injury.
+We incorporate results-based techniques in the areas of corrective exercise and flexibility, herbal medicine, prolotherapy, hormone therapy, therapeutic massage, and stress management.
 Our clinic can help you identify certain foods and that may be contributing to your symptoms and put together a healthy diet and nutritional support program to help you find pain relief.
-Holistic treatments provide a multifaceted approach to the treatment of pain that includes not only decreasing pain levels, but also stimulating the healing response of the body.
+Holistic treatments provide a multifaceted approach to the treatment of pain that includes not only decreasing pain levels but also stimulating the healing response of the body.
 The healing response encouraged by our team includes: